Central and Southeast European economies remain fragile, says Vienna Initiative of banks

 “The industries most impacted by the short-term liquidity shocks of the crisis, such as food, accommodation and entertainment, may see issues arising in 2022 as the benefits of support measures begin to wane,” the report says.
 “These sectors will remain vulnerable to any further shocks caused by the pandemic, which could jeopardise the viability of already weakened businesses.”

 It also points out that regulators are also closely monitoring other sectors, such as commercial real estate and high street retail, which are at risk of accelerated structural change due to the pandemic.
-For now, real-estate collateral is holding firm, with some regions seeing a continued rise in property values.
+For now, real estate collateral is holding firm, with some regions seeing a continued rise in property values.
 There are, however, fears of value readjustments to come.